dimpho0101/seamlesspay/README.md

 ```

 ### Step 3
-Please refer to the xml below to setup your manifest file properly
+Please refer to the two xml below.
+It is very important that you set these up correctly otherwise the library wont work.

+#### Step 3.1 - Add an intent filer as well as meta-data to the Activity you want to use the library in.
+Use the xml below as a reference
 ```xml
     <!-- Example -->